 - A small plastic dish or cup for Liquin or Linseed Oil

 - Some gentle dishwashing soap (like Dawn) or liquid hand soap

 - Something to cover your work area, such as an old pillowcase or sheet

 - An old apron or painting smock

-Once you have your supplies ready, please continue on to the second article in this series, "Beginners's Guide to Oil Painting: Article 2 of 3", where I will show you how to prepare a canvas, choose a subject, and transfer a sketch onto your canvas.
+Once you have your supplies ready, please continue on to the second article in this series, "Beginner's Guide to Oil Painting: Part 2", where I will show you how to prepare a canvas, choose a subject, and transfer a sketch onto your canvas.

 © 2012 carolynkaye